Information About Building Permits and Inspections

 If testing reflects that there are asbestos containing materials that need to be removed, we will need a copy of an asbestos inspection report prepared by a certified inspector or the state issued demolition approval notice.

 If a project proposes the addition plumbing fixtures, it may be necessary to increase the size of the water meter in order to handle the additional demand on the infrastructure associated with this addition.
-The Water and Wastewater PIF Worksheet can help determine whether or not a project will trigger a water meter to be upsized.
+The Water and Wastewater PIF Worksheet (PDF) can help determine whether or not a project will trigger a water meter to be upsized.
 Follow the instructions in Step 2 on page 1 of the worksheet to complete page 4 of the worksheet.
 The sum from column G on page 4 corresponds with the Maximum Fixture Unit Count values in the middle column of the table on page 3.
 The required meter size is listed in the left-hand column titled Water Meter Size.

 Most single-family homes have 3/4” taps and some older properties have 5/8” meters.
 To check meter size, refer to the property’s water utility bill.